Main challenges of insect farming

 General concerns

-Biodiversity Risks
+Biodiversity risks

-Some studies warn of potential threats if farmed insects escape into the wild, raising concerns about ecosystem disruption and disease spread, especially if they are genetically selected or non-native.
+Some studies warn of the potential risks if farmed insects escape into the wild, raising concerns about ecosystem disruption and

-Insects as Animal Feed
+Insects as animal feed

-According to the CFO of market leader Innovafeed: "Although there is some great longer-term upside [in using waste], it is extremely difficult to build an industry with a consistent quality product if your main input has a high level of variability".
+According to the CFO of market leader Innovafeed: "Although there is some great longer-term upside [in using waste], it is extremely difficult to build an industry with a consistent quality product if your main input has a high level of variability."

-Added Inefficiencies
+Added inefficiencies

 Insect meal performed worse than soybean meal on 13 out of 16 environmental metrics (such as energy use or land use).